 Lives: Raised in Richmond, now living in Caulfield

-Street, Skateparks with lots of ledges, banks and rails.
-I've never been into bowls or mini ramps, to skate or to watch, and didn't really skate ramps with transition a whole lot, but since the opening of Rampfest a few back, and the reopening of The Shed, I've started to warm to it because I enjoy going big.
+Street and skateparks with street courses that feature lots of bigger obstacles.
+I've never been into bowls or mini ramps, to skate or to watch, and didn't really skate ramps with transition a whole lot, but since the opening of Rampfest a few years back, and the reopening of The Shed, I've started to warm to it because I enjoy going big.

 How did you get into skating?

-Had a pair of rollerskates as a small boy, then when I was about 9 my best friend at the time turned up on my doorstep in some blades and I scored some of my own shortly after.
-When I was 14, my friend at high school, Cuong, (who now works at Bayside!), lent me his copy of the early VG film The Bottom Line which changed the way I perceived the urban landscape forever.
+Had a pair of roller skates as a small boy, then when I was about 9 my best friend at the time turned up on my doorstep in some blades and I scored some of my own shortly after.
+When I was 14, my friend at high school, lent me his copy of the early VG film The Bottom Line which changed the way I perceived the urban landscape forever.